Ravmnn/TorqueCompiler/Documentation/Default Values.md

 ***(sketch)***

 You can omit the value of some declarations like variable declarations and in fields of a structure initializer.
 If that happens, the variable or field will be initialized with a default value of its type.
 For primitive types, including pointers (all of them are just numbers), the default value is a `0`.
+For arrays, `0` is also the default, since arrays are just pointers.
 For structure types, all the fields of the structure are going to be set to their default.

 ```